goehringlab/par-segmentation/README.md

 ## Installation

-To explore further and incorporate into your own analysis pipelines, you can install the package using pip:
+To explore further and incorporate into your own analysis pipelines, you can install the package from PyPI using pip:

     pip install par-segmentation

+If you want to make changes to the code you can download/clone this folder, navigate to it, and run:

+    pip install -e .[dev]

 ## Methods